Hazmat diving: Decontamination

 Decontamination may begin with a washdown with fresh water to remove the bulk of contamination.
 This may occur at the first convenient opportunity, including hosing down as the diver exits the water.
 The diver is then more comprehensively decontaminated using materials appropriate to the specific contaminants.
 The decontamination team may be at risk during decontamination procedures, and will wear suitable protection while in the decontamination area.
 Decontamination will start with the diver still fully dressed in all equipment, so it is necessary to work quickly and systematically to minimise the time the diver is required to endure the process.
 Particular attention is given to the sealing areas between helmet and suit, as these can trap contaminants and expose the diver to contact when the helmet is removed.
 Precautions are taken to contain and properly dispose of decontamination fluids.
 The decontamination team must be appropriately competent in the required procedures and equipment.

 The diver will be stripped of diving equipment and suit by the decontamination team and will then go through a decontamination shower, or in some cases two showers in isolated compartments in series, followed by a medical examination and neurological survey, depending on the hazardous materials involved.
 Diving equipment must also be adequately decontaminated, and in some cases it may be necessary to dispose of equipment.

 Health monitoring and screening of personnel

-Occupational health monitoring is the ongoing systematic collection, analysis, and dissemination of exposure and health data on groups of workers.
-The Joint ILO/WHO Committee on Occupational Health at its 12th Session in 1995 defined an occupational health surveillance system as "a system which includes a functional capacity for data collection, analysis and dissemination linked to occupational health programmes".

-The concept is frequently confused with medical screening.
-Health screening refers to the early detection and treatment of diseases associated with particular occupations, while workplace health surveillance refers to the removal of the causative factors.

 Screening, in medicine, is a strategy used to look for as-yet-unrecognised conditions or risk markers.
-This testing can be applied to individuals or to a whole population.
-The people tested may not exhibit any signs or symptoms of a disease, or they might exhibit only one or two symptoms, which by themselves do not indicate a definitive diagnosis.

-Screening interventions are designed to identify conditions which could at some future point turn into disease, thus enabling earlier intervention and management in the hope to reduce mortality and suffering from a disease.
-Although screening may lead to an earlier diagnosis, not all screening tests have been shown to benefit the person being screened; overdiagnosis, misdiagnosis, and creating a false sense of security are some potential adverse effects of screening.
-Additionally, some screening tests can be inappropriately overused.
-For these reasons, a test used in a screening program, especially for a disease with low incidence, must have good sensitivity in addition to acceptable specificity.
+Medical screening may be required by occupational health legislation when diving is done in contaminated environments.